 And You Feel That…

 Two sites loading in exactly 2 seconds can seem different depending on the way they load.
-If site A displays the text first and then anything else the user can start reading in the first second of opening your site, while on site B many other things are loaded earlier, but the page remains white.
+If site A displays the text first and then everything else, the user can start reading the first second they open your site, while on site B other things are loaded earlier, but the page remains white.

-This perception is not something you can deal with by installing a plugin and call it a day considering you are not running text only; no images; no nothing site or you don’t care about your visitors.
+This perception is not something you can deal with by simply installing a plugin and calling it a day.
+You need to care about your visitors, you are not only running text and images, you need to consider your audience too.

-So let’s see what you can do right now about the technical part.
+Let’s see what you can do about the technical part.

-Plugins Are a Coin With Both Shiny and Dirty Side
+Plugins Are a Coin With Both a Shiny and a Dull Side

-Of course, don’t take this as an absolute definition as there are many greatly coded and thought out plugins by amazing developers, as well as awful in every way mess of spaghetti code.
-The second is not so often seen, but it exist, so you need to make sure you know what extra plugins you add to your sites.
+Of course, don’t take this as an absolute definition as there are many great coded and thought out plugins by amazing developers, as well as awful in every way spaghetti code.
+The second is not often seen, but it exist, so you need to make sure you know what extra plugins you can add to your site(s).

-Now, how the most of the famous plugins help you in speeding up your site?
-In general you can read a lot about it in theWordPress Cache page, consisting of some of the most famous and secure plugins that will take care of the geeky stuff for you.
+Now, how do most of the famous plugins help you speed up your site?
+In general, you can read a lot about it on theWordPress Cache page, consisting of some of the most famous and secure plugins that will take care of the geeky stuff for you.

-Simply said, caching plugins try to store static page whenever possible for certain amount of time.
+Simply said, caching plugins try to store static pages whenever possible for a certain amount of time.
 If there are updates, the static files being served are updated.
 This means that sometimes the latest updates might not be visible.

 It tries to serve the resources from the closest possible location for every site visitor using CDN (content delivery network).

-They will try to minimize as much code as possible from the files being server on every load.
-Making all the code on one single line can reduce from 10 to over 30-40% of space.
+They will try to minimize as much code as possible from the files being served on every load.
+Creating all the code on one single line can reduce it from 10% to over 30-40% of space.

-But You have Plugins Installed, That Are Speeding up Your Site – What Now?
+You Have Plugins Installed That Are Speeding up Your Site – What Now?

 Not so fast!
-While the standard speed optimization plugins help a lot, there is a lot more you should be concerned with what they cannot offer.
+While the standard speed optimization plugins help a lot, there is a lot more you should be concerned with, like what they cannot offer.

-What is it that determinate of the speed of your site which cannot be dealt with plugins?
-It is the theme your site is running on and the server infrastructure.
+What is it that determines the speed of your site which cannot be dealt with with plugins?
+The theme your site is running on and the server infrastructure.

-If you decide to go for $50 solutions or ask your friend’s son because he is good with computers to make you a site for similar price, you will have to pay the price in the form of “bad performance” of your site and “lost visitors”.
+If you decide to go for a $50 solution or asking your friend’s son because he is “good with computers” to make you a site, you will have to pay the price in the form of “bad performance” of your site and “lost visitors”.

-What does make your site slow exactly?
+What makes your site slow exactly?
 Well, first there are the requests it makes.
 How many separate files it will have to load for the viewer of your site every time a page is reloaded.

 This is a problem caused by both your theme and the extra add-ons you add to your site like sliders, galleries, forms, ads, popups, notifications, chats and the list goes on and on.
-Every single one of them adds its own stylings and scripts and they all must be loaded with the rest of the site even when not in use in that particular page.
+Every single one of them adds its own stylings and scripts and they all must be loaded with the rest of the site even when they are not in use on that particular page.

 So, Does Disabling Plugins Help in Speeding up Your Site?

-There are plugins that won’t change your site’s performance at all and there are ones that will literally break it.
-The safer measure of this is having separate installation (staging server) — a copy of your main (production) server, on which testing any changes can be performed and measure the impact on the whole site.
+There are plugins that won’t change your site’s performance and there are ones that will literally break it.
+The safer measure of this is having separate installation (staging server) — a copy of your main (production) server, on which testing any changes can be performed and measured.

 Is it Really Important to Get These Extra 1-2 Seconds?